Vanwall Vandervell 680: Competition history

 At Le Mans, the Vandervell 680 would suffer a loss of power due to the track's climate.
 During the race, the car was dogged with suspension issues early on, with clutch issues and an engine failure sending the car into its third retirement in a row.
 Following this race, longstanding Vanwall driver Tom Dillmann departed the team and was replaced by João Paulo de Oliveira.
 The car saw temperature issues due to climate again at the 2023 6 Hours of Monza, experiencing braking issues during pit stops, requiring its brake ducts to be cleared at each stop.
 The car started last and finished last in class, 20th overall.
 The team would finish below the top 10 in the final two races at the 2023 6 Hours of Fuji and the 2023 8 Hours of Bahrain.
 In the latter event, Ryan Briscoe joined the team, replacing de Oliveira.

 Following the 2023 season, Vanwall struck a deal with Pipo Moteurs at the end of October to use their 3.5-litre P21 twin-turbocharged V8 in the Vandervell 680 before it was excluded from the 2024 FIA World Endurance Championship due to a lack of competitiveness.
 Team founder Colin Kolles stated that the company would move forward with their plans of producing two all-electric sports cars, the Vanwall Vandervell S and Vanwall Vandervell S Plus.
 The team have continued to develop the Vandervell 680 with the aim of returning to the FIA World Endurance Championship in future seasons.

+On 11 December 2025, Vanwall announced that they intend to enter the Hypercar class of the Asian Le Mans Series in the 2026/2027 season, planning to use the reworked version of the car.